- A partition is a section of a hard disk drive where you can store files.

 Activate the Partition

-- Note down the letter of the drive that contains your primary partition.
-In my case, I’m looking at D: so I’ll type “select disk d:” without quotes and hit enter.
+- It’s important to note the letter of the drive on which you have your primary partition.
+For example, if I’m looking at D:, I’d type “select disk d:” without quotes.

 Set the Hard Drive as the First Boot Device